 Spinal tap (lumbar puncture): A doctor may recommend a spinal tap (lumbar puncture) if they suspect an infection, bleeding in the brain, or other underlying condition.?
 A thin needle is inserted between two vertebrae in the lower back to remove a sample of cerebrospinal fluid for analysis.

 Various types of migraine treatment options can help stop symptoms and prevent future attacks.

 Medications have been designed to treat migraines.
 Some drugs often used to treat other conditions can also help relieve or prevent migraines.
 Medications used to combat migraines fall into two categories:

-Preventive medications: These types of medications are taken regularly, usually on a daily basis, to reduce the severity or frequency of the migraines.
+Preventive medications: These medications are regularly taken daily to reduce the severity or frequency of migraines.

 Triptans: These medications are often used in treating migraines.
 Triptans make blood vessels constrict and block pain pathways in the brain.

 Triptans effectively relieve the pain and other symptoms that are associated with migraines.
 They are available in pill, nasal spray, and injection form.

 - Eletriptan (Relpax)